Growth Marketing Playbook with Ray Wang

 He also emphasizes the importance of both the digital and the human elements in building relationships.
 Getting rid of one aspect and focusing entirely on the other isn’t an approach that would work in all situations.
 In the B2B customer journey, interpersonal relationships matter more.

-Ultimately, it depends on your brand’s identity and image, as well as your target market’s preferences.
+Ultimately, it depends on your brand’s identity and the image you shape through content marketing, as well as your target market’s preferences.
 “Both are going to be important; offering choices are important,” said Ray.
 “But let's figure out what the problem is that we're trying to solve first, and then we can figure out you know which technology is to apply.”

 Geographic Relevance of Artificial Intelligence